Ch0wW/docker-hlds-won2/README.md

 # docker-hlds-won2
-A docker image that creates a WON2 Half-Life / Counter-Strike 1.5 server for you.
+A docker image that automates setting up a 1.1.1.0 Half-Life / Counter-Strike 1.5 server, using the WON2 protocol.

 ### Why this docker ?